aditharun/aditharun.github.io/posts/guiding-posts.md

  - [Where you come from](https://www.youtube.com/watch?v=Wb-KYXJ0-t0) is [strength](https://www.youtube.com/watch?v=nDsIy6kRhms)

  - [You don't have enough talent to win on talent alone](https://www.youtube.com/watch?v=2nR3reKPE5Y).
 Play your game, every possession, [doesn't matter the circumstance.](https://www.youtube.com/watch?v=PsSLKutFV5o)

 - [Don't doubt yourself](https://blog.samaltman.com/dont-read-the-comments).
 [Be persistent long enough to give yourself a chance for luck to go your way](https://blog.samaltman.com/how-to-be-successful).

 - Dream.
 [When you want something, the whole world conspires to help you.](https://www.goodreads.com/quotes/5647-and-when-you-want-something-all-the-universe-conspires-in)

+- What will be will be.
+[Control only what you can control](https://dailystoic.com/control-and-choice/)